2 dead in apparent murder-suicide in upstate NY

 MAMAKATING, N.Y.
 (AP) - An upstate New York woman was fatally shot by her male employer before he took his own life.

-Police found 33-year-old Ashley Green dead Monday behind her home in Summitville, a hamlet in the Sullivan County town of Mamakating.
+Police found 33-year-old Ashley Greene dead Monday behind her home in Summitville, a hamlet in the Sullivan County town of Mamakating.

 State Police Capt.
 Michael Drake says officials identified the suspect as 70-year-old Richard Boniface after interviewing the victim’s mother, who was home at the time of the shooting.